How a Simple Poker Invention Can Solve Maximum Pain at Baggage Claim

 I hereby propose that floor lines be drawn at all major airports.
 Fliers can only cross the line if they see their bag approaching.

-Having lines allows many more people the ability to see the entire luggage belt and easily claim their belongings hassle free.
-Rather than having TSA Agents padding down grandmothers and wasting billions of taxpayers dollars searching for “dangerous” liquids like bottled water and hair shampoo, let’s shift our national labor force where it’s REALLY needed to make flying more efficient.
+Having lines allows many more people the ability to see the entire luggage belt and easily claim their belongings hassle-free.
+Rather than having TSA Agents padding down grandmothers and wasting billions of taxpayer dollars searching for “dangerous” liquids like bottled water and hair shampoo, let’s shift our national labor force where it’s REALLY needed to make flying more efficient.